Quantum Information Ordering and Differential Privacy: Abstract

 \section{Abstract}

-We study quantum differential privacy (QDP) by defining a notion of the order of informativeness between two pairs of quantum states.
-In particular, we show that if the hypothesis testing divergence of the one pair dominates over that of the other pair, then this dominance holds for every $ f$-divergence.
+We study quantum differential privacy (QDP) by defining a notion of the order of informativeness between pairs of quantum states.
+In particular, we show that if the hypothesis testing divergence of one pair dominates over that of the other pair, then this dominance holds for every $ f$-divergence.
 This approach completely characterizes $(\eps,\delta)$-QDP mechanisms by identifying the most informative $(\eps,\delta)$-DP quantum state pairs.
-We apply this to analyze the stability of quantum differentially private learning algorithms, generalizing classical results to the case $\delta>0$.
-Additionally, we study precise limits for privatized hypothesis testing and privatized quantum parameter estimation, including tight upper-bounds on the quantum Fisher information under QDP.
+We apply this to study precise limits for privatized hypothesis testing and privatized quantum parameter estimation, including tight upper-bounds on the quantum Fisher information under QDP.
 Finally, we establish near-optimal contraction bounds for differentially private quantum channels with respect to the hockey-stick divergence.